-Watch the San Francisco 49ers take on the Oakland Raiders, New York Giants, and Tampa Bay Buccaneers during the month of November.
-Named Venue of the Year in 2015, Levi's Stadium is an attraction in it of itself.
+Watch the San Francisco 49ers take on the Seattle Seahawks, Arizona Cardinals, and Green Bay Packers during the month of November.
+Named Venue of the Year in 2015, Levi's Stadium is an attraction in and of itself.
 You'll find a ton of restaurants and even a 49er Museum within this premier sports and entertainment venue.
-Located in Santa Clara just south of San Francisco, Levi's Stadium is accessible by car or by Caltrain.
+Located just south of San Francisco in Santa Clara, Levi's Stadium is accessible by car or by Caltrain.

 San Francisco Art Institute Art Sale & Open Studios

 Each year, the San Francisco Art Institute's (SFAI) second campus at Fort Mason Center for Arts & Culture transforms into an all-campus art sale.
 This free-entry event, Nov.
-10 and 11, 2018, will include exhibitions, open studios, a student art sale and more.
-The 67,000-square foot renovated pier, with spectacular views of the San Francisco Bay, is the new home for over 160 art studios for students, faculty, and visiting artists.
-There's also 4,300 square feet of new public exhibition space, open to the public and free of charge, including a flagship gallery, a graduate student-run gallery, and Gray Box media and performance space.
+16 and 17, 2019, will include exhibitions, open studios, a student art sale and more.
+The 67,000-square foot pier, with spectacular views of the San Francisco Bay, is the new home for more than 160 art studios for students, faculty, and visiting artists.
+There's also 4,300 square feet of new exhibition space, open to the public and free of charge, including a flagship gallery, a graduate student-run gallery, and Gray Box media and performance space.

 Veterans Day Parade

 On Nov.
-11, 2018, the San Francisco Salute to Veterans Parade will begin at 11 a.m. at North Point St. and the Embarcadero and wend its way through Fisherman’s Wharf.
-The lead unit will be 100 veterans from Bay Area motorcycle clubs, who will roar down Jefferson St. past the reviewing stand at Leavenworth St. Units from seven San Francisco high school JROTC programs will march, as will the Lesbian/Gay Freedom Band, Newark Memorial H.S., and U.S. West Tian Guo bands.
-The Native Sons of the Golden West will march with a half-block long California state flag, and a large group of veterans will carry flags of the 50 states.
-All veterans will be honored, including a special tribute to the 100th commemoration of the armistice that ended World War I. Visitors can also see special exhibits in the lobby of the War Memorial Veterans Building on Van Ness Ave., just across from City Hall.
+10, 2019, the 99th annual San Francisco Salute to Veterans Parade will begin at 11 a.m. at North Point St. and the Embarcadero and wend its way through Fisherman’s Wharf.
+All veterans will be honored, including a special tribute to the 100th anniversary of the American Legion.
+Visitors can also see special exhibits in the lobby of the War Memorial Veterans Building on Van Ness Ave., just across from City Hall.
 These artifacts trace how San Francisco was shaped by the entire wartime experience.

 Opening Nov.
-8, 2018 at The Exploratorium is “Curious Contraptions: Inside the Fairy Tale Factory,” an interactive exhibition of more than 30 charming and often playful sculptures known as automata.
-These whimsical machines are brought to life by intricate arrangements of handmade crams, cranks, and other simple mechanisms.
+21, 2019 at The Exploratorium is “Curious Contraptions: Flights of Fancy,” an interactive exhibition of more than 30 charming and often playful sculptures known as automata.
+These whimsical machines are brought to life by intricate arrangements of handmade cranks and other simple mechanisms.
 Each sculpture performs an absurd miniature drama, often reflecting its maker’s sense of humor.
 Visitors will be able to see and investigate the simple mechanisms used to make these automata move.
-Curious Contraptions is included in the price of admission.
+Curious Contraptions is included in the price of Exploratorium admission.

-Stroll through the Conservatory of Flowers and its Beer Garden in Golden Gate Park on Friday, Nov.
-16. Complimentary craft brews from San Francisco's own Standard Deviant Brewing and New Bohemia Brewing Co. will be part of admission to this event.
+Stroll through the Conservatory of Flowers in Golden Gate Park for A Night in the Tropics on Friday, Nov.
+15. Craft brews from northern California's own Almanac Beer Company and Original Pattern Brewing will be part of admission to this event.
 You can also be the first to experience the five-week light and sound exhibition, "Night Bloom," on Nov.
-30, 2018.
-Journey through five different luminous displays and indulge in light up activities, selfie stations, and of course, dazzling flowers in full bloom.
+22, 2019.
+Journey through different luminous displays and indulge in light-up activities, selfie stations, and of course, dazzling flowers in full bloom.

 Scrumptious Seasonal Favorites

 Check out 21st Amendment’s Fireside Chat English-style ale, available through December in six pack cans and on draft, or Anchor Brewing's Coffee Porter made with Four Barrel Flash-Chilled Coffee.
-Now that's one way to start your morning!
-Humphry Slocombe is scooping up pumpkin hazelnut ice cream and Ghirardelli Chocolate has the perfect upgrade for a traditional s’more: Milk Chocolate Pumpkin Spice Caramel.
-The fire rings at Ocean Beach are ready and waiting!
+Ghirardelli Chocolate has the perfect upgrade for a traditional s’more: Milk Chocolate Pumpkin Spice Caramel.
+There's not a more perfect time to gear up for holiday treats.